Allen-BME/pointless-analogies/Git-Workflow.md

 **Shortcut:** `git commit -a -m "<COMMIT MESSAGE>"` This adds all the files in your directory and commits them at the same time.

-### Merge your branch

-`git merge <BRANCH NAME>`
-This attempts to combine your current branch and the branch you specify into a new commit on your current branch.
-There are two types of merges:

-1. **Fast-Forward Merge:** Any two branches will always share some common ancestor.
-If your branch hasn't changed since that common ancestor, then it's very easy to combine the two; Only one branch has any changes!
-Your branch just becomes the branch you were merging with - same data and everything.
-If you imagine the most recent commit on your branch as a pointer to a node in a tree, your branch just now points to the same node as the branch you were merging with. **Fast-Forward Merges cannot have merge conflicts.**

-2. **Merge Commit:** If both branches have been changed since their most recent common ancestor, then Git creates a new commit on your branch with the changes from the most recent commits of both branches.
-Git does its best to combine the changes smoothly, but sometimes it runs into a **merge conflict** (more details below).

-### Rebase your branch
+### Keep your branch up to date

-`git rebase <BRANCH NAME>`
-This is an alternative way to combine changes from two branches.
-Instead of combining the two most recent commits from both branches, `git rebase` finds the most recent common ancestor of the two branches (called the **base**) and creates a list of every change to each branch since then.
-It then tries to apply each change to the base **in the order in which they were made.** Merge conflicts can still occur for conflicting individual changes, but it's much clearer which change was made when and which order to resolve the change in.
-The end result of this command is that your branch's commit history is erased and **your branch's base is now the most recent commit of the branch you were rebasing with**, which makes it ripe for the other branch to perform a fast-forward merge with your branch.
-This is fantastic for adding the changes from the main branch to a feature branch, but because it erases commit history **`git rebase` should never be used when on the main branch**, since someone may have created a branch from one of the main branch's now deleted commits.

-## Pushing to the Remote Repository
+Using the same sync, fetch, and merge/rebase commands as before, you should update your local main branch with any changes from the source repo **before every push operation**.
+A good practice is to also update your local main branch after every commit, although this is not required.

+## Making a pull request

-There are two conditions which should **always** be met before pushing to the remote repository:
+There are two conditions which should **always** be met before making a pull request:

-1. **Your main branch is up-to-date with any changes to the remote repo.** That means if anyone has pushed anything to the repo after you began development, you've already pulled those changes, rebased your feature branch with them, and merged your main branch with your feature branch.
+1. **Your forked repo's main branch is up-to-date with your changes and any changes to the source repo.** That means if anyone has pushed anything to the repo after you began development, you've already synced those changes to your forked repo, fetched those changes to your local repo, and rebased your main branch with them.
+You've also run `git push` from within your main branch to push your changes to your forked repo.
-2. **Your code has been fully tested.** The idea is that the main branch on the remote repo should always work perfectly, and only when you've made sure your code also works perfectly should you push it to the main branch.
+2. **Your code has been fully tested.** The idea is that the main branch on the source repo should always work perfectly, and only when you've made sure your code also works perfectly should you make a pull request.
 You don't have to develop all on your own, though.
-If you need to push your unfinished branch because you need help, you can run `git push --set-upstream origin <BRANCH NAME>` from within your feature branch to push just that branch to the remote repo.
-After that, `git push` and `git pull` will push and pull changes to and from your remote feature branch when run within that branch, just like they do within the main branch.
+If you need to push your unfinished code because you need help, you can create a new branch with `git checkout -b <BRANCH NAME>` and push that branch to your forked repo with `git push --set-upstream origin <BRANCH NAME>` from within your new branch.
+After that, `git push` and `git pull` will push and pull changes to and from your new remote branch when run within that branch, just like they do within the main branch.

-Once both conditions have been met, you can run `git push` from your main branch to push your changes to the remote repository.
+Once both conditions have been met, you can run `TBD` from your main branch to push your changes to the remote repository.

 ## Merge Conflicts